vrickey123/LeapForWaniKani/README.md

 ```

 ### Repository
 The Repository layer is reponsible for returning local or remote data.
+Note that `WKApiResponse.ApiNotModified` returns local data.
+(See E-tags and Conditional Requests)

 ```
     override suspend fun getSummary(): LeapResult<WKReport.Summary> {